Anthony01M/lightning-wallet-bot/docs/bot-features.md

 > The Lightning Wallet Discord Bot will contain a mine-drop system, allowing users to enjoy the mini-game service that we provide.

 Sub-Commands:
-1. satoshi \[required: number—amount\] (optional: duration)
+1. satoshi \[required: number—amount\] (optional: duration) (option: grid)

-   drop a 5x5 grid mine which consists of bombs and Satoshi (minimum: 1, maximum: 5,000), should duration (minimum: 15 seconds, maximum: 24 hours) be specified, the mine-drop will then be available for that specific duration, otherwise, it will exist forever.
+   drop a 3x5 by default (min: 3x5, max: 5x5) grid mine which consists of bombs and Satoshi (minimum: 1, maximum: 5,000), should duration (minimum: 15 seconds, maximum: 24 hours) be specified, the mine-drop will then be available for that specific duration, otherwise, it will exist forever.
 2. usdt \[required: number—amount\] (optional: duration)

-   drop a 5x5 grid mine which consists of bombs and USDT (minimum: 0.001, maximum: 5), should duration (minimum: 15 seconds, maximum: 24 hours) be specified, the mine-drop will then be available for that specific duration, otherwise, it will exist forever.
+   drop a 3x5 by default (min: 3x5, max: 5x5) grid mine which consists of bombs and USDT (minimum: 0.001, maximum: 5), should duration (minimum: 15 seconds, maximum: 24 hours) be specified, the mine-drop will then be available for that specific duration, otherwise, it will exist forever.
 3. usdc \[required: number—amount\] (optional: duration)

-   drop a 5x5 grid mine which consists of bombs and Satoshi (minimum: 0.001, maximum: 5), should duration (minimum: 15 seconds, maximum: 24 hours) be specified, the mine-drop will then be available for that specific duration, otherwise, it will exist forever.
+   drop a 3x5 by default (min: 3x5, max: 5x5) grid mine which consists of bombs and Satoshi (minimum: 0.001, maximum: 5), should duration (minimum: 15 seconds, maximum: 24 hours) be specified, the mine-drop will then be available for that specific duration, otherwise, it will exist forever.

 ### Red-Packet (`/redpacket`)
 > The Lightning Wallet Discord Bot will contain a red-packet system, thus allowing a 1-time claimable (first come, first served) reward.